 In the first step of my research, the analysis of the texts is followed by the registration into a database of all the relevant data related to spatial, personal and temporal deixis.
 This database is conceived first of all as a tool to organise the data and make them available for the next steps of the research.

 The corpus of epigrams analysed includes dedicatory verse-inscriptions collected in Hansen’s Carmina Epigraphica Graeca [CEG 1-2], as for epigrams on stone.
 In this case, I selected those epigrams included by Hansen in the section “Tituli dedicatorii”.
-For literary epigrams, I followed Gow’s and Page’s Hellenistic epigrams [Gow-Page 1965], to which I added the epigrams attributed to Posidippus and edited by Austin and Bastianini [Austin-Bastianini 2002].
+For literary epigrams, I followed Gow’s and Page’s edition [Gow-Page 1965], to which I added the epigrams attributed to Posidippus and edited by Austin and Bastianini [Austin-Bastianini 2002].
 In this case, the selection was made according to the contents of the epigrams and I selected all those epigrams that have a clear dedicatory frame.

 The structure of the database was designed to include all important data related to the text examined, in order to have for each epigram a complete profile, which includes linguistic, literary, historical and archaeological aspects.
-The data were organised in three main tables, connected to each other through a central one (See Fig. 1.1).
+The data were organised in various tables, which are all interconnected (See Fig. 1.1).

 Fig. 1.1

 Alongside bibliographical and historical-archaeological information, the database records the data obtained by a first analysis of the form and of linguistic features of the epigram, such as verbal tenses, occurrences of demonstrative and personal pronouns (deixis); speaking subject and addressee (communicative_context); verb of dedication, standard name of the dedicated object (dedicatory_context).

+[NEL PDF TRA QUESTI DUE PARAGRAFI C’è UNO SPAZIO DA TOGLIERE]

 Such structure offers a balance between the need to record a detailed picture for each epigram analysed and the possibility of conducting research on single features within the whole corpus.
 Since each table contains a restricted amount of data (divided into coherent sections), it is easy to get a simple, clear picture of the recurrence of one specific feature (and its interconnection with other related aspects) within the corpus and to leave out information that is not immediately consistent with the research done.
-When necessary, the tool ‘portal’ helps to find the data rapidly and to combine the data contained in different tables.
+However, the fact that all the tables are interconnected enables the user to formulate queries that combine fields contained in different tables.
 In this way, for example, it is possible to look for the recurrence of a specific tense for the verb of dedication (in the table ‘deixis’) and to see if this is associated with the use of a specific verb of dedication (in the table ‘dedicatory_context’) or with a particular epoch (in the table ‘archeological_context’).

 1.4 An example: the present tense in dedicatory epigrams